nyaosorg/nyagos/Doc/nyagos_en.md

 These commands have their alias.
 For example, `ls` => `__ls__`.

-### `alias ALIAS=DEFINE`

-Define the alias.
-Macros in DEFINE:

-* `$n` which is replaced the n'th parameter
-* `$*` which is replaced to all parameters

-When DEFINE is empty, the alias is removed.
-Not found the mark =, display the define of the alias.

-No arguments, list up the all aliases.

 ### `cd DRIVE:DIRECTORY`

 Change the current working drive and directory.